forthy42/net2o/wiki/squid.md

 troubles, and fails to create or establish rules that work for the greater good.

+### The (in)stability of spending money

+When trade happens in an inflationary system, people buy quick, because money is the hot potato.
+That by itself increases the amount of money in circulation, because there are more hot potato transactions.
+More demand increases the prices, so the inflation accellerates.

+If you don't print new money, the inflation will inevitable stop: The increased prices now match the increased turnaround speed, and inherent delays stop the speed to increase even more.
+So people will stop spending their money early, and return to normal (and first consume the stocked goods).
+That causes deflation, so people will rather keep their money, instead of spending it, waiting for the price to go down further.
+Low demand causes the prices to go lower, indeed.
+If you don't take out money of the system, the lower circulation speed will find a stable point, too.

+We know these periodic oscillations of prices in many parts of the economy, they are a consequence of a badly regulated closed loop system; they tend to oscillate if not properly compensated.
+If the compensation is very bad, the oscillation is high, and annoying everybody.

+To remove such oscillation by proper compensation is just solid engineering.
+Super-fast transactions might not actually be a good idea, the seemingly arbitrary delays in current banking systems might just stabilize the value of our money.
+It doesn't work against the long cycles, a phenomenon known as “pork cycle”.

 ### Why a BlockChain?

-So when I'm bought into fiat money, and use the BlockChain only for trading with valueables created outside, like fiat money or real estate, then why not use a system like [GNU Taler](https://taler.net/), which hands over the job of checking the double spending to the banks?
+So when I'm ok with fiat money (at least with the big ones where the regulation works), and would use the BlockChain only for trading with valueables created outside, like fiat money or real estate, then why not use a system like [GNU Taler](https://taler.net/), which hands over the job of checking the double spending to the banks?

 Well, seems to be a good idea, but it turned out that the banks have deep troubles with trust, either.